The Best Fly Fishing Movies in 2023

 Salmon Fishing In Yemen

 Salmon Fishing In Yemen was also a book before it became a film.
-Written by Paul Torday, the book, and now film follows the story of a Yemeni sheik’s connection to fly fishing and how he believes it removes the class system while being on the river.
+Written by Paul Torday, the book and film follow the story of a Yemeni sheik’s connection to fly fishing and how he believes it removes the class system while being on the river.

-He wants to fill the wadis of Yemen with Scottish salmon so that his people Yemen can enjoy the peace that fly fishing brings to one’s life.
-He ends up working with a fisheries scientist, played by Ewan McGregor, who at first is immensely negative about the idea but in the end, comes around.
+He wants to fill the wadis of Yemen with Scottish salmon so that his people can enjoy the peace that fly fishing brings to one’s life.
+He ends up working with a fisheries scientist, played by Ewan McGregor, who initially is immensely negative about the idea but eventually comes around.

 The Old Man And The Sea

-While this is not about fly fishing, I couldn’t miss it out of the article.
-The book, written by Ernest Hemingway, is a book every angler has read growing up and it tells the story of Santiago, a local fisherman in Cuba who fishes on his own and ends up hooking up to a giant marlin.
+While this is not about fly fishing, I couldn’t leave it out of the article.
+The book, written by Ernest Hemingway, is a book every angler has read growing up.
+It tells the story of Santiago, a local fisherman in Cuba who fishes alone and ends up hooking up with a giant marlin.

-The film and book tell the story of the ensuing battle and the connection made between fish and fisherman during the fight.
-In the end, Santiago wins the battle against the huge marlin after fighting it through the night, but then has sharks to deal with where he utilizes the marlin’s bill to protect them both.
+The film and book tell the story of the ensuing battle and the connection made between fish and fishermen during the fight.
+In the end, Santiago wins the war against the massive marlin after fighting it through the night, but then he has sharks to deal with, and he utilizes the marlin’s bill to protect them both.

-This is by far one of the most famous fishing stories ever told and I would recommend reading the book and watching the film when you get the chance.
+This is one of the most famous fishing stories ever told, and I recommend reading the book and watching the film when you get the chance.

 Providence